Scholae aestivae in Italia:

-We shall also make six excursions to places of historical and cultural interest: two to close and four to less close places.
+We shall also make three or four excursions to places of historical and cultural interest: one or two to close and two to less close places.

 As for the close places: we shall visit some abbeys or other medieval monuments, of which there are many in the Montella area.

 In addition to this, we shall make two day-trips: on Sunday the 9th of July, to Pompeii, and on Sunday the 16th of July, to Paestum, with its majestic Greek temples.
 See some images below.

 We shall read together some relevant passages from authors of various ages, in order to hear the voice of classical writers, as it were, where their echo is stronger.

 Classes will run from the 6th to the 20th of July.
 The course will take place in Montella, a town in Campania about an hour’s drive from Naples and about three hours’ drive from Rome.
 Montella is a peaceful and pretty mountain town, surrounded by woods and rich in history and tradition.

 Participants are expected and will be welcomed on July the 5th.
 Departure is set for:

 – the morning of the 13th of July, if you choose option B;

 – the morning of the 21st, if you choose option A or C.